-As the first 32-bit game system and arguably the most over-hyped machine in video game history, the 3DO promised to be much more than just a game console.
-Eschewing the "video game" label altogether, the system was marketed as an "interactive multiplayer", offering the ability to play audio, video, and photo disks in addition to games.
+As the first 32-bit game system and arguably the most over-hyped machine in video game history, the 3DO promised to be much more than a game console.
+Eschewing the "video game" label altogether, the system was marketed as an "interactive multiplayer", promising the ability to play audio, video, photo disks as well as games.
 It was the first (but not the last) attempt to deliver an "all-in-one box" to fulfill the age-old promise of "multi-media convergence".
-Despite its ambitious claims, the 3DO was ultimately exposed as an overrated game console that couldn't even compete with the 16-bit machines.
+Despite its ambition, people mainly just wanted to play games, and the 3DO couldn't even compete with the existing 16-bit systems of the day.

 Console durability: C-.
 Since the 3DO is basically a glorified CD player, dirty lens issues can lead to disk read problems.
 Unfortunately, these problems are often confused with incompatibility issues exhibited by certain combinations of games and system models.

 Controllers: D. The 3DO controllers are remarkably mediocre.
-With only five buttons (not counting the tiny "X" and "P" buttons), it was insufficient for many popular games (including Street Fighter 2), necessitating six-button alternative controllers.
+With only five buttons (not counting the tiny "X" and "P" buttons), it was insufficient for many popular games like Street Fighter 2, necessitating six-button alternative controllers.
 In addition, the controllers are cheaply constructed, with "loose" directional pads that make it too easy to accidentally hit the diagonal angles.

 Media: B. It's hard to criticize the CD media for storing video games, but most 3DO titles misused the extra capacity of the medium by including gratuitous cut-scenes and generic pre-recorded soundtracks.
 3DO games have varying load times, but in general it's not an issue.

-Packaging: D. The tall boxes used to house 3DO games are definitely overkill, and they will waste a lot of room on your shelf.
+Packaging: D. The tall boxes used to house 3DO games are definitely overkill and will waste a lot of space on your shelf.

-Games: D. The 3DO has a handfull of standout games, including superior versions of Road Rash, FIFA Soccer, PGA Tour Golf, and John Madden Football.
-Original titles like Gex and Crash N Burn provide a few quality exclusive titles.
-Unfortunately, the 3DO library is weighed down with full-motion video games (a genre on its way out) and early polygon games with sloppy gameplay.
+Library: D. The 3DO has a handfull of standout titles including superior versions of Road Rash, FIFA Soccer, PGA Tour Golf, and John Madden Football.
+Exclusive titles like Gex and Crash N Burn are also worthwhile.
+Unfortunately, the bulk of the 3DO library is weighed down with full-motion video games and sloppy polygon titles.
 First-person RPGs like Slayer and Deathkeep were groundbreaking for their time but have not aged particularly well.

-Collectability: D. Due to its unremarkable library, the 3DO is not highly sought after by collectors.
-However, the fact that the system was never produced in large quantities means you'll still need to pay top dollar to obtain a reliable system.
-Most of its better games tend to be pricey as well.
-Nostalgic gamers and collectors will appreciate select 3DO titles, but if you're just looking for a good time, stick with the Genesis or Super Nintendo.
+Collectability: D. Due to its unremarkable library the 3DO is not highly sought after by collectors.
+It can be hard to find a working system and most of its games are curiosity items.
+Nostalgic gamers and collectors will appreciate select 3DO titles, but if you're just looking for a good time stick with the Genesis or Super Nintendo.

 Innovations: First 32-bit system, daisy-chained controllers, hardware licensing, surround sound support